hjchin/HackerNewsReader/README.md

 The objective of the project is to illustrate:
 - implementation of MVP
-- unit testing
+- unit test
-- android testing
+- android test
 - unified test coverage report using jacoco

 In order to run testing and generate coverage report, switch to mockDebug build variant and hit the following command in Android Terminal.